Judge to rule on INM document access applications in October

 They allege, among other things, breaches of data protection, privacy and of their constitutional rights.

-Oisín Quinn SC, for a number of the applicants, said the Office of Director of Corporate Enforcement (ODCE), which got court approval to appoint inspectors into INM over the alleged leak, had said there was wrongdoing of a most unusual and marked kind.
+Oisín Quinn SC, for a number of the applicants, said the Office of Director of Corporate Enforcement, which got court approval to appoint inspectors into INM over the alleged leak, had said there was wrongdoing of a most unusual and marked kind.

 His clients sought the information involved for their proceedings on the basis of the decision of the High Court over a year ago to order release of the papers to two other people also suing over the matter – former group chief executive Mr O’Reilly and former executive Karl Brophy.